getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## Runtime Context

-Describes a runtime in more detail.
-Typically this context is used multiple times if multiple runtimes are involved (for instance if you have a JavaScript application running on top of JVM)
+Runtime context describes a runtime in more detail.
+Typically, this context is used multiple times if multiple runtimes are involved (for instance, if you have a JavaScript application running on top of JVM)

 `name`: